 There are a few fields in the dialog for the action Tool/Organization Details in the Tools application that are different from what you see in the similar dialog in the Item Master application.
 You might have wondered what they are for.
 In this article we will discuss the Tool Rate, Outside Vendor and the GL fields.

 When you create a tool in the Tools application there is a check box called “Outside?” which you use if the tool is leased from a vendor.
 This field becomes read-only as soon as you save the record.

 In the action Tool/Organization Details you will be able to enter the Outside Vendor if this field has been checked, you should consider it mandatory (it isn’t).
 If the “Outside?” field is left unchecked, which is the default, then the Outside Vendor field is read-only.
 The Select Value for the Outside Vendor is the set of companies for the organization.

-The Tool Rate is the default used on a Job Plan in the Tools tab if the Job Tools record has an associated Organization.
+The Tool Rate is the default used on a Job Plan in the Tools tab if the Job Tools record has an associated OrganizationA structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More.
 If there is no organization the rate will be set to 0.00.
 Similarly, it is the default rate used in the Work Order Tracking application, in both the Plans and Actuals tabs when the tool is selected.